lucyaspridis/lucyaspridis/README.md

 ### About me 🧿

-I started out as a math enthusiast.
-I discovered coding and found it to be a whole new way of solving problems—like taking the logic of math and transforming it into dynamic, real-world solutions.
+I started out as a maths enthusiast.
+Then I discovered coding and found it to be a whole new way of solving problems, by applying the logic I learned from maths and transforming it into dynamic, real-world solutions.

 ### Languages and softwares 🐍